AP CM Jagan's sister hints at floating new political outfit in Telangana | Politics

 The Congress leader died in a chopper crash in September2009.

-She is believed to be in touch with some prominentpolitical leaders, who were closely associated with lateRajasekhara Reddy, eliciting their suggestions and opinion onbringing ''Rajanna Rajyam'' (a state envisagedby RajasekharaReddy) in Telangana.
+She is believed to be in touch with some prominentpolitical leaders, who were closely associated with lateRajasekhara Reddy, eliciting their suggestions and opinion onbringing ''Rajanna Rajyam'' (a state envisaged by the lateReddy) in Telangana.

 My objective is to establish Rajanna Rajyam,'' she said.

-However, after Jagan's YSRC clinched a landslide victoryand he took over the reins of AP, Sharmila was not seen muchin public.
+However, after the party clinched a landslide victory andJagan took over the reins, Sharmila was not seen much inpublic.

-He opined that since YSRCP decided not to be active inother states, including Telangana, she may have independentlydecided to fill the gap by going there.
+He opined that since YSRC decided not to be active inother states, including Telangana, she may have independentlydecided to fill the gap by going there.

+The K Chandrasekhar Rao-led Telangana Rashtria Samiti(TRS), has been ruling the state, which came into existencein 2014, winning two back to back assembly elections.

 Sharmila met sympathisers of Rajasekhara Reddy from theunited Nalgonda district at the family's residence at LotusPond here.